rbharatc/m2x-nanode/README.md

 ### POST API ###

-POST API has the following 2 differences from PUT API:
+The POST API has the following differences from PUT API:

 1. You can push multiple values in one request;
 2. For each value, you also need to provide an ISO8601-formatted timestamp.